clarosjorge21/kickstarter-analysis/README.md

 By keeping the projects low, we were able to have a high success rate.

 **- What are some limitations of this dataset?**
-One of the limitations of this dataset is the fact that we don't have what specific dates are more popular compared to others.
+One of the limitations of this dataset is the fact that we didn't pinpoint which specific dates are more popular compared to others.
-For example, my theory in the Theater Outcomes by Launch date that Febuary is busy by Valentines Day would be supported if we saw a majority of the launch was around the Febuary 14th date.
+For example, my theory in the Theater Outcomes by Launch date that Febuary is busy due to Valentines Day would be supported if we saw a majority of the successful launches was around the Febuary 14th date.
 Another time we could use that data is in the seasons theory, where we can see if the outcomes were more successful towards the end of April and beginning of July compared to the rest of the month.

 Another limitation of this dataset is that we don't know why shows were canceled.
 Is there a specific reason why it was canceled?
 Was it because the forecast didn't match?
 We weren't given enough information in this part to use.

 **- What are some other possible tables and/or graphs that we could create?**
-Two other charts that I think we could use are bar charts or column charts if we would like to look at the overall picture for the theater outcomes by launch date.
+Two other charts that I think we could use are bar/column charts if we would like to look at the overall picture for the theater outcomes by launch date.
 You would be able to see the information side by side for every month.
 If we are looking at outcomes based on Goals I feel like we can use a pie chart if we just want to look at one point of the data.
 For example, if we want to look at just the number of successful, we can compare using a pie chart